 Dress for the Weather

 The High Rite will be done outdoors, and it may be chilly or hot, who knows!
-So be prepared and bring some warm clothes and sunscreen.
+So be prepared and bring some warm clothes or rain clothes, as the weather dictates.
 If you have a chair you’d like to sit in during the High Rites, we suggest bringing that too.

 All CedarLight events have a suggested donation of $10 per person.
 This can be contributed to Dagda’s Cauldron either at the Grove, or online via paypal to firstname.lastname@example.org.
 All donations go towards CedarLight Center bills and upkeep.